J.P. Crawford Preview, Player Props: Mariners vs. Rangers

 J.P.
 Crawford At The Plate

-- Crawford leads Seattle with an OBP of .380 this season while batting .265 with 93 walks and 92 runs scored.
+- Among qualified hitters in MLB, he ranks 53rd in batting average, 11th in on-base percentage, and 71st in slugging.

-- Among the qualified hitters in baseball, his batting average ranks 57th, his on-base percentage ranks 11th, and he is 77th in the league in slugging.
+- In 30.1% of his games this season, Crawford has had at least one RBI.
+He's picked up more than one in 10.5% and driven in three or more of his team's runs in five contests.

-- Crawford has driven in a run in 42 games this year (29.6%), including 14 games with more than one RBI (9.9%).
-He has also driven in three or more of his team's runs in four contests.
+- In 66 of 143 games this season, he has scored, and 23 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.